TillyC/cta_workshop/README.md

 We now have to make sure that everyone has a .wav sound available on their raspberry pi's.
 - Download the folder sounds.
-- Re locate this to
+- Re locate this folder into the directory we made at the start. "source\filename" "destination\folder\filename"

-raspi config

-enter

-audio - enter

-usb device enter

-back

-finish
+### Test play a sound
+- run the code called ...
+- Once running write the command play. ... ()
+- You should be able a sound play from your speaker.

-### Write the code
+### Write the main code
 - The code is available to copy and paste under ... .
 I have left comments that explain each part.

 ### Test it out
+Run the code and see what happens when you apply pressure to the sensor.
+You should hear your sound start to play.

 ### Customise
+Play around with the code and circuit to see how you can develop this.
+What happens if you add an LED to the circuit?
+What if you want the sound to only play once or if you want to add more sensors?

 ## Extra Resources